eranid/adience_align/README.md

-align_lapanim
+adience_align
 ========

-This project provides alignment tools for faces, to be used as a preprocessing step before computer vision tasks on face images
+This project provides alignment tools for faces, to be used as a preprocessing step before computer vision tasks on face images.

+Homepage for the project: www.openu.ac.il